chanovin/Cleaning-Data-Project/README.md

 * ytrain — the dataset read from y_train.txt indicating which activity corresponds to each measurement in xtrain

 ### Working through the code
 [2] Set the working directory to the folder in which all the dataset files reside.
 This location may vary based on user.
+This has been commented out, as we're assuming the working directory is already set.

 [5] Load the reshape2 package, as it is required to use the melt function later on.